AxelSan79/AxelSan79/README.md

 My main interest is in designing multimedia content and user-facing experiences.
 I am currently evolving towards a Solution Designer role, focusing on how content, technology, and user experience come together in real-world systems.

-I’m actually pursuing a Bachelor’s Degree in Multimedia (UOC) and developing personal projects such as an IPTV Portal, where I explore modern web technologies (React, Vite, Tailwind) together with backend services (Node.js, Docker, PostgreSQL) to build end-to-end media solutions.
+I’m currently pursuing a Bachelor’s Degree in Multimedia (UOC) and developing personal projects such as an IPTV Portal, where I explore modern web technologies (React, Vite, Tailwind) together with backend services (Node.js, Docker, PostgreSQL) to build end-to-end media solutions.

 I am also interested in understanding the underlying technologies behind multimedia systems (such as streaming pipelines or graphics) to design more efficient and scalable solutions.